 One of my favorite quotes comes from the extraordinary public speaker, Robert Cavett.
 Robert said, “Three billion people on the face of the earth go to bed hungry every night, but four billion people go to bed every night hungry for a simple word of encouragement and recognition.”
-My heart goes out to those who are starving to be noticed, valued and appreciated.
+My heart goes out to those who are starving to be noticed, valued, and appreciated.

-In yesterday’s post I talked about the importance of recognizing and encouraging yourself because you can’t expect to be recognized or encouraged by others.
-Very few people make the effort to say positive and uplifting things to others but those who do stand out like the light of a freight train in a dark tunnel.
+In yesterday’s post, I talked about the importance of recognizing and encouraging yourself because you can’t expect to be recognized or encouraged by others.
+Very few people make the effort to say positive and uplifting things to others, but those who do stand out like the light of a freight train in a dark tunnel.

-When you encourage others, you lift their spirits, enhance their self-confidence and add fuel to their motivational fire.
-Perhaps more than anything you give them hope and inspiration.
+When you encourage others, you lift their spirits, enhance their self-confidence, and add fuel to their motivational fire.
+Perhaps more than anything, you give them hope and inspiration.
 Wow, if simple words of encouragement can do so much to enhance someone’s life, why don’t we all do more of it?
 How long could it take?
 10 seconds?

 The power of a compliment

-I went fishing a couple weeks ago with an acquaintance of mine.
-I really don’t know Kevin very well as he is a friend of one of my friends.
-Kevin greeted me with a huge smile and said, “The last time I went fishing with you, you said one of the nicest things anyone has every said to me.”
+I went fishing a couple of weeks ago with an acquaintance of mine.
+I really don’t know Kevin very well, as he is a friend of one of my friends.
+Kevin greeted me with a huge smile and said, “The last time I went fishing with you, you said one of the nicest things anyone has ever said to me.”
 A little surprised, I asked him what he meant.
 He explained that I paid him a huge compliment when I told him how well he fought and eventually caught that 55-pound Amberjack.

 Wow!
-I didn’t remember giving him this accolade but he remembered!
-Not only did he remember; he remembered it 10 months later.
-Who would have thought such a little unintentional statement would make such a lasting impression?
+I didn’t remember giving him this accolade, but he remembered!
+Not only did he remember, he remembered it 10 months later.
+Who would have thought such a little, unintentional statement would make such a lasting impression?

 Recognizing and encouraging others

-While I have my theories about why most people find it difficult to pay someone a compliment or take the time to give a person some positive reinforcement, the point is they don’t.
-The crazy thing is, it is something we can do in less than 10 seconds, but yet has the potential to make a lasting impression.
+While I have my theories about why most people find it difficult to pay someone a compliment or take the time to give a person some positive reinforcement, the point is that they don’t.
+The crazy thing is, it is something we can do in less than 10 seconds, yet has the potential to make a lasting impression.

 How about taking the time to make someone’s day?
 Be intentional about looking for the good in others and telling them what you see.
-Even the people who you think don’t need to hear an encouraging word, need one.
+Even the people who you think don’t need to hear an encouraging word need one.
 In fact, they may be the people who need to hear it the most.